-Orficast Thermoplastic Tape is a unique textile-like thermoformable taping material.
+Orficast Thermoplastic Tape is a unique thermoformable taping material.
 It offers extreme comfort for your patients and is very easy to use.
-This knitted hybrid fabric is ideal for all applications of finger and/or thumb orthoses and supportive bandage wraps.
+This thermoplastic tape is ideal for all applications of finger and/or thumb orthoses and supportive bandage wraps.

 - Excellent elasticity in two directions.